aiguy110/mj_pdf_reader/README.md

 * Minimalist & simple user interface.
 * Remembers the last opened page.
 * Dark mode for the app and the PDF.
-* True full screen with hidable buttons.
+* True Full Screen Mode.
+* Control brightness and enable auto-scrolling within the Full Screen Mode.
 * Search for text in the PDF.
 * An option to keep the screen on.
 * Open online PDFs through links.